 - a.
 Who is authorized to assist participants in taking either prescription or over the counter medications and under what conditions such assistance may take place.
 This must include a review of the type of medication to be taken and its impact upon the client. - b.
 Verification of prescriptions and dosages.
 All medications shall be maintained in their original, labeled containers. - c.
 Instructions for entering medications information in client files, including times and frequency of assistance. - d.
-A clear statement of the client's and client's family responsibility regarding medications to be taken by the client while participating in the program and provision for informing the client and client's family of the program's procedures and responsibilities regarding assisted self-administration of medications. - 7.6 Care recipient must need assistance with two Activities of Daily Living or have a cognitive impairment.
+A clear statement of the client's and client's family responsibility regarding medications to be taken by the client while participating in the program and provision for informing the client and client's family of the program's procedures and responsibilities regarding assisted self-administration of medications.

+- II.
+Specific Service Requirements

 - D. Nutrition Services

 - 1.0 Nutrition Services General Requirements

 - 2.0 Congregate Meals

 - 3.0 Home Delivered Meals

 - 4.0 Nutrition Education